On not being "a reader" anymore

 Honestly, I think it’s that last excuse that’s the biggest problem.
 I just don’t feel excited to read, not like I used to.
 Have I run out of things to read, or have I just become stagnant in my reading choices?

 When I can’t find something in my preferred genre I no longer branch out into different genres like I used to.
 I just stop reading.
-I have a massive TBR, but all the titles have blurred together and I can’t remember why I added them on there in the first place.1
+I have a massive TBR, but all the titles have blurred together and I can’t remember why I added them on there in the first place.[1.
+I feel a little like the protagonist from The Phantom Tollbooth, when he can’t find anything to entertain himself because he’s bored with everything?
+But I can’t just wait for my own Tollbooth to show up; I’ll have to make one.]

 Also!
 And this is super important: I don’t have my reading community anymore!
-I’ve abandoned Twitter, I’m not on Instagram, I deleted Goodreads, I don’t hang out in my RSS feed reading new posts.2 I don’t do reading challenges or readathons or any other fun community things.
+I’ve abandoned Twitter, I’m not on Instagram, I deleted Goodreads, I don’t hang out in my RSS feed reading new posts.[2.
+I fragmented my online personality into: business, fandom/personal, and bookish.
+I can’t keep up with all 3, so bookish died.
+Maybe business should die instead, and fandom/personal should meld with bookish?]
+I don’t do reading challenges or readathons or any other fun community things.
 Part of the fun of reading was sharing that experience with my friends, and I totally let that part drop– from feeling guilty about not reading, or hanging out online.

 - Free time is now spent doing non-book things.